hjeti/vue-skeleton/README.md

 `localeConfig.js` manages the config of the i18n manager.
 It also contains the proxy that is responsible for loading the locale JSON files.
 Change the proxy if a custom implementeation is required.
-The value of locales (e.g. `en-gb`) in the config needs to match the JSON filename and will be present in the url if localized routing is enabled.
-Changing this default behavior can by done by changing the default configuration in the `localeConfig.js` file.

-`localeConfig.js` also contains a proxy that is responsible for loading the locale JSON files.

 Check the [i18nManager  documentation](https://matteogabriele.gitbooks.io/vue-i18n-manager/content/) for usage within Vue components.